Carlton Gardens Tennis Club welcomes people from the community to join the club and enjoy the benefits of membership.

-If you do not know any members come along to one of the social sessions, this is an opportunity to play some tennis and see how the club runs.
+If you do not know any members, please come along to one of the social sessions and meet up with some of our friendly regulars.
+Each session is an opportunity to play some tennis and see how the club runs.

 For all other membership inquiries email: email@example.com